vitoriabecker/cinema/README.md

 ## Cinema
-A film streaming blog that allows users to create an account, rate, comment and save movies.
+A film streaming blog that allows users to create an account, watch, rate, comment and save movies.

 ### Built with:
 - HTML